pangeo-data/pangeo-tutorial-sea-2018/setup.md

 #### Install Pangeo Environment

 *This step can take some time.
-If it fails, just run it again and it will pick up where it left off.*
+If it fails, just run it again and it will pick up where it left off.
+Don't worry about any warnings that it gives during the install.*

     $ conda env create --file environment.yml